top of page

 Scholarships to Attend the Meeting

 Limited funds are available to provide scholarships for the NIST National Meeting.
-To apply for a scholarship, a fully refundable enrollment $100 deposit is required.
+To apply for a scholarship, complete the registration form.
+A fully refundable enrollment $100 deposit is required.

 Interested in helping to during the event - fill out this survey - and the organizing team will be in touch.